+Category Туре Description Impacts Management approach

+Physical risks

-Category Туре Description Impacts Management approach Physical risks Acute > Risk Inability of employees reaching their workplace due to acute extreme weather events such as droughts or flooding.
+Acute Risk Inability of employees reaching their workplace due to acute extreme weather events such as droughts or flooding.
 Likelihood Low Medium High Timeframe (term) Short Medium Long Disruption to business operations and occasional office closures.
 Impact quantification: The risk of sites being flooded was estimated, taking into consideration the temporary closure of truck parks and potential repairs from the damage.
-The nominal loss of earnings for the next 30 years was estimated to be \in 20-25 million.
+The nominal loss of earnings for the next 30 years was estimated to be €20-25 million.
 Eurowag has a hybrid working from home policy, which was trialled and successfully tested during the COVID-19 pandemic.

-Transition risk s and opportuniti es Policy and Legal Market ▶ Risk Rapid shift in regulation and policy accelerating the phase out of fossil fuel in Europe.
+Transition risk s and opportuniti es

+Risk Rapid shift in regulation and policy accelerating the phase out of fossil fuel in Europe.
 The impact could vary depending on the nature of the policy, the country, and impacts on different types and segments of the CRT sector.
-Likelihood Low Medium High C Timeframe (term) Decline in revenue from fossil fuel payments transactions.
+Likelihood Low Medium High Decline in revenue from fossil fuel payments transactions.
 Our current payments business model and our commitment to play a role in the transition to low-carbon economies will allow us to ensure a shift in our products and services offering.
-Our payments business model is energy- agnostic, and we are able to process transactions for fossil fuels, alternative fuels, and electricity.
+Our payments business model is energy-agnostic, and we are able to process transactions for fossil fuels, alternative

+Timeframe (term) fuels, and electricity.

+Short Medium Long

 Category Туре Description Impacts Management approach

 Policy and Legal > Risk Higher price of fossil fuel increasing financial instability and indebtedness of our customers (e.g. SMEs more at risk).
 Higher expense and credit risk.
 Provide support, including tools and technology, to our customers, facilitating their transition to low

 Likelihood carbon economies.

 Low Medium High

 Timeframe (term)

 Short Medium Long

-Policy and Legal > Risk Inability to keep the pace with rapid shift in regulation Decline in share prices and reputational damage.
-Increase investment to comply with regulation
+Policy > Risk Inability to keep the pace Decline in share prices Increase investment to

-Reputation and policy requirement, thus not meeting and reputational damage. and meet stakeholders' expectations.
+and Legal Reputation with rapid shift in regulation and policy requirement, thus not meeting investors expectations. and reputational damage. comply with regulation and meet stakeholders' expectations.

-investors expectations.
+Likelihood

 Low Medium High

 Timeframe (term)

 Short Medium Long

 Reputation > Risk Increase climate awareness means people will want to work in a value-driven business.
 Challenges with talent retention and attraction.
 Continue to transform our business model and play a key role in the energy transition.

 Likelihood

 Low Medium High

 Timeframe (term)

 Short Medium Long

 Technology Opportunity Incorporate energy transition into the business model ensuring we are part of the solution, offering new tools and technologies to our customers.
 Increase revenue.
-Continuing to grow our ambition and working to support the transition to cleaner mobility in the CRT sector is key to this.
+Continuing to grow our ambition and working to support the transition to cleaner mobility in the CRT sector is key to this

 Likelihood

 Low Medium High

 Timeframe (term)

 Short Medium Long